Sins

 1. Sins of destruction

 These behaviors and actions cause visible destruction in our lives and the lives of our fellow mankind.
 They also separate us from God.
-Sexual immorality, impurity, debauchery, idolatry, witchcraft, hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions, envy, drunkenness, orgies and the like.
-Go through the list and define the meaning of each sin (look up in the dictionary as needed).
-Then write down why you think God calls it a sin.
+Go through the list one by one and learn the meaning for each one.
+Look a word up in the dictionary if you are not sure.
+For each sin, reflect on why God calls it a sin.

 Read 2 Timothy 3: 1-9